Assistant Manager Finance

 A positive NPV indicates that the investm...read more

-Q17.
-What is Golden Rule of accounting
+Q. What is the Golden Rule of accounting?

 The Golden Rule of accounting states that debit the receiver and credit the giver.